 * Superior Results

-Visit the Online Services page to access technology and other services offered by the City.
+Visit the Online Services webpage to access technology and other services offered by the City.

-To help provide our customers with high quality customer service, the IT Department has adopted this customer service pledge.
+To help provide our customers with high-quality customer service, the IT Department has adopted a customer service pledge.

 |This has been a transformational year on the way we do business, learning new things, diversifying our project portfolio and continuously innovating & adjusting to the ever changing world – such as network infrastructure building, enterprise mobility rollout, information / big data analysis, cloud computing, crisis responding, request for proposal review and social media interaction.
 Here are some of the positive highlights in 2013...|